1964 Sailors' Revolt: The "fuzinauta" association

-Of the seven purposes listed in the bylaws of the Association, five were welfare purposes.
-It provided "medical and legal assistance, development of educational incentive projects with partnerships that provided access to classrooms, courses in basic etiquette, English courses, recreational activities (dances, soccer and city tours), and help to those who wished to abandon addictions such as gambling and alcoholism", in addition to lodging for those who lost their transportation.
-This welfare activity filled the gap left by the Navy's social assistance, "considered almost non-existent".
-The Association also published the newspaper A Tribuna do Mar.
+The "fuzinauta" movement was initially disconnected from left-wing movements, and its focus was "more on demands than politics".
+Of the seven objectives listed in its statute, five were social welfare-related.
+It provided "medical and legal assistance, the development of educational incentive projects with partnerships that enabled access to classrooms, basic etiquette courses, English language courses, recreational activities (dances, football, and city tours), and help for those wishing to abandon vices such as gambling and alcoholism", in addition to housing for those who missed transport.
+Only two of the goals were specific to members; the rest were aimed at the lower ranks as a whole.